-Non-medical treatments may be used to treat cancer pain along with pain medicines.
-They might also be used alone for mild pain or discomfort.
-Some people find they can take a lower dose of pain medicine when they also use non-medical treatments.
+A few non-medical treatments may be used to treat cancer pain along with pain medicines.
+This is sometimes called complementary or integrative therapy.
+Some people may find they can take a lower dose of pain medicine when they also use non-medical treatments, but it's important to talk with your doctor and cancer care team to know if these may be good options for you.

-To find someone who specializes in these techniques or learn more about them:
+To learn about these techniques and find someone who specializes in them:

 You can also contact the National Center for Complementary and Integrative Health to learn more about these techniques.

-Remember: Pain can be a sign that the cancer has spread, an infection has started, or that the cancer treatment is causing problems.
+Remember: Pain may be a sign that the cancer has spread, an infection has started, or that the cancer treatment is causing problems.
+Or, pain may be happening for a reason not related to cancer.
 Because of this, you should report any new pain problems to your doctor or nurse before trying to relieve the pain on your own.

 Here are some general guidelines for using non-medical methods to manage pain:

 In acupuncture, very thin needles are put into the body at certain points and at various depths and angles.
 Each point is thought to control the feeling of pain in a different part of the body.
 When the needle is put in, some people feel a slight ache, dull pain, tingling, or electrical sensation for a few seconds.
 Once the needles are in place, they shouldn’t hurt.
 The needles are usually left in for 15 to 30 minutes.
 It doesn’t hurt when the needles are removed.
 Acupuncture is widely available, but it should only be done by a licensed, certified acupuncturist.
-Ask your cancer care team where to get acupuncture.
+You'll need the advice of your doctor and will need to ask your cancer care team where to get acupuncture.

 Precaution: If you are getting chemotherapy, talk to your doctor before starting acupuncture.